 Essentials of a pick list

-A pick list is a document that tells you which items you need to take out of your inventory to fulfill orders.
+A pick list is a document that tells you which items you need to take out of your inventory to fulfil orders.
 It typically includes:

 - Product SKUs